magical-mishka/tcw-chrome-extension/README.md

 * v0.5 - Reversed brackets encoding.
 * v0.6 - Saving code snippet now saves page title as well.
 * v0.7 - Style changes to pop-up to match the website (Thank you Yayson!)
+* v0.8 - Style changes to save snippet button - icon+text in form of label under <pre>

 ## CONTRIBUTE OR SHARE ISSUES